 This page was originally just a template that I had purchased from the Internet and at that point it had a lot of generic content that didn’t make a whole lot of sense.
 I had planned at first to make it like a place that friends and family could tune into to see new developments and interesting changes in Colleen’s, Greg’s, and my life.
 Like a family blog so to speak.

 More and more however, I have been running into people in the field and they have been asking me “Do you have a web page where I can view your photos” ?
 I decided in the end that there should be a default place that people could tune into in order to see my work.

-I like to think that my photos have improved over time along with my equipment and add and change them on a regular basis.
+I like to think that my photos have improved over time along with my equipment and change them on a regular basis.
 Photography is a never ending learning experience with many avenues to explore and many interesting techniques to master.
 Although you will find pictures of aircraft, hikes and trips around B.C., and even some exotic ones like my trip to South Korea, my main focus for the past few years has been on birds.

 Many people fail to recognize the true beauty in life that lies just below the surface and are often moving too quickly to notice.
 It is my intension through my wildlife and bird photography to give people an insight of what I see on some of my photo outings and to hopefully enrich their lives like this discovery has enriched mine.